I’ve been a parent for almost seven years. In that time, I’ve learned lots about kids’ behaviour and how to at least try and manage it.

 This takes me back to my own actual teenage years when amusing things happened during school assemblies.
 You know you can’t laugh, but it’s going to happen.

-Still, as it seems to be entirely normal we’ll just ride it out.
+Still, as the stroppy sevens seem to be entirely normal we’ll just ride them out.
 And hope that there’s some respite between this and Amelie getting properly into the terrible twos…